patxibocos/google-photos-exporter/README.md

 - **GOOGLE_PHOTOS_CLIENT_SECRET**: secret of the OAuth client
 - **GOOGLE_PHOTOS_REFRESH_TOKEN**: a non expiring refresh token for the OAuth client

-Depending on the target more environment variables are needed:
+Depending on the exporter more environment variables are needed:

 - For **Dropbox**:
     - **DROPBOX_APP_KEY**: app key of the OAuth app